libp2p/connectivity-site/content/pages/index.md

           4. Security Handshake (Noise or TLS, 1 RTT)

-          4 round trips is quite a long time for setting up a connection.

-          Unfortunately, this is not even the whole story.
+          Unfortunately, the extra round-trips compared to TCP is not even the whole story.
 In recent years, the web has moved towards ubiquitous encryption, and browsers have started enforcing that web content is loaded via encrypted connection.
           Specifically, when on a website loaded via HTTPS, browsers will block